zyratlo/texera/textdb/textdb-perftest/README.md

 By default, there is a small data set named "abstract_100.txt" in ./data-files/.
-If you want to get results from more data sets, please put the data files into ./data-files/, or specify another path to the data sets when run WriteIndex.java in the next step.
+If you want to get results from more data sets, please put the data files into ./data-files/, or specify another path to the data sets when running WriteIndex.java in the next step.

 More data sets can be found at: https://github.com/TextDB/textdb/wiki/Data-Sets